Juba: Transportation

 The city is a river port and the southern terminus of traffic along the Nile (specifically along the Bahr-al-Ghazal portion of the White Nile).
 Before the civil war, Juba was also a transport hub, with highways connecting it to Kenya, Uganda and the Democratic Republic of the Congo.

 Since the end of the war, Juba has been unable to recover to its pre-war state and is no longer a significant trade city.
 Roads and the river harbour are no longer in use due to being in disrepair.
 The United Nations and the South Sudanese government are working on repairing the roads, but a full repair is expected to take many years.
 In 2003, the Swiss Foundation for Mine Action (FSD) started to clear the roads leading from Juba to Uganda and Kenya.
 The rebuilding of the roads, which are mostly unpaved, takes a tremendous amount of effort and time because of the limited work season due to the lengthy rainy season, which lasts from March until October.
 The roads are important for the peace process in Sudan as people need them to return to their homes and to regain what they feel is a normal life.
 The first road that has started to be rebuilt is the road to Uganda.
 This road is particularly important, as many of the original inhabitants of Juba fled to Uganda during the war.
 As of 2009, there are three paved roads in Juba, one that was re-surfaced in July.
 The main one is a concrete road, built by the British in the 1950s.

 Between 2008 and 2011, the Ugandan government and the Southern Sudanese government undertook joint efforts to develop a railway link between the Northern Ugandan city of Gulu and Juba, with an extension to Wau.
 A memorandum of understanding between the two governments was signed to that effect in August 2008.
 The same memorandum outlined plans to develop the road network between the two countries.
 Recent media reports from the region suggest that the railway link from Juba may link directly with Kenya, bypassing Uganda.

 Juba International Airport is the site of large numbers of flights bringing UN and non-governmental organization (NGO) aid into South Sudan, as well as passengers and general air freight.
-The construction of a new terminal was begun in late 2007 when the oil prices were very high ($100+).
-Since then – with the oil prices going back down – the fate of the new terminal is uncertain.
+The construction of a new terminal began in late 2007 when the oil prices were very high ($100+).
+Since then, with the oil prices going back down, the fate of the new terminal is uncertain.
 Building on the new terminal restarted in early 2014.
-As of February 2014, there are daily flights to Jomo Kenyatta International Airport in Nairobi, Kenya; Khartoum International Airport in Sudan; Entebbe International Airport in Entebbe, Uganda; and Bole International Airport in Addis Ababa, Ethiopia.
-The United Nations Mission in South Sudan (UNMISS) has a large compound near the Juba Airport.
+As of November 2025, there are daily flights to Addis Ababa Bole International Airport in Addis Ababa, Ethiopia, Jomo Kenyatta International Airport in Nairobi, Kenya, Entebbe International Airport in Entebbe, Uganda, and Wau Airport in Wau, South Sudan.
+The United Nations Mission in South Sudan has a large compound near the Juba Airport.